shakfu/py-js/README.md

 At the end of this process you should find two externals in the `py-js/externals` folder: `py.mxo` and `pyjs.mxo`.

-Although the three options deliver somewhat different products (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder and also has a `site-packages` directory for your own code.

-With option (3), the externals are linked to, and have been compiled against, a relocatable python3 installation in the `support` folder.
+Although the three options deliver somewhat different products (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder and also has a `site-packages` directory for your own code; with option (3), the externals are linked to, and have been compiled against, a relocatable python3 installation in the `support` folder.

 Depending on your choice above, the python interpreter in each external is either statically compiled or dynamically linked, and in all three cases we have a self-contained and relocatable structure (external or package) without any non-system dependencies.
 This makes it appropriate for use in Max Packages and Standalones.